bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 [new feature](https://github.com/leancodepl/patrol/pull/593) for a [custom test framework for Flutter](https://github.com/leancodepl/patrol).
-That feature has been ditched for a while now, but the service extension mechanism seemed pretty interesting to me, and not well-known.
-There are also no good resources on the internet about it, so I decided to share my knowledge and create one.
+That feature has been ditched for a while now, but the service extension mechanism seemed pretty interesting to me, and not well-known – there are no good resources on the internet about it, so I decided to share my knowledge and create one.

 # New service extension in a Dart program